-If you’re looking for some low maintenance hair colors, red highlights can be for you.
-When it comes to red highlights, there’s myriad of options.
-The warm shade of red highlights suit all types of hair color.
-Some of the red shade which suit Asian skin tone are cherry coke, dreamy magenta, fall red, and wine toned balayage.
+If you’re looking for some low-maintenance hair colors, red highlights can be for you.
+When it comes to red highlights, there is a myriad of options.
+The warm shade of red highlights suits all types of hair colors.
+Some of the red shades which suit Asian skin tones are cherry coke, dreamy magenta, fall red, and wine-toned balayage.

 4. Hues of White and Grey

 Grey hair isn’t just a sign of aging anymore.
 White and grey highlights, done in a braided way, can add volume to your shoulder-length tresses.
 This combination has become a trend among many young Asian women.
 If placed right, white and grey highlights can add a certain playfulness to your long and dark tresses.
 Look at the image to get the highlight as is done here.